Paralympics: Bhagat, Suhas, Krishna enter badminton finals; Manoj, Tarun lose in semifinals | Sports-Games

 Among other Indians in the fray, Manoj Sarkar and Tarun Dhillon suffered contrasting losses in their respective semifinal match.
 The duo will now play in the bronze medal play off.

-Bhagat and Palak Kohli also couldn't cross the semifinal stage in SL3-SU5 class mixed doubles competition and the duo will play for bronze on Sunday.
+Bhagat, 33, and Palak Kohli, 19, also couldn't cross the semifinal stage in the SL3-SU5 class mixed doubles competition and the duo will play for bronze on Sunday.

 In SL4 class, Suhas outwitted Indonesia's Fredy Setiawan 21-9 21-15 in 31 minutes in the first semifinal.

-The Noida District Magistrate will face top seed Lucas Mazur of France in the final on Sunday.
+The 38-year-old from Karnataka, who has an impairment in one of his ankles, will face top seed Lucas Mazur of France in the final on Sunday.

+Suhas has been an achiever both on the court and off it.

+A computer engineer, Suhas went on to become an IAS officer and has been posted as a district magistrate of Noida since 2020, a role that saw him at the forefront of the fight against COVID-19 pandemic.

 Krishna, seeded second, also dished out a superlative performance, outplaying Great Britain's Krysten Coombs 21-10 21-11 in the SH6 class semifinals.